|

 Materials: Model rock, chicken wire,

-model rock. use the wire cutters where needed.
-If this is to be a permanent
+rock.
+Use wire cutters where needed.
+If this is to be a permanent structure,

-structure, you can secure the wire to your board. once the chicken wire
+you can secure the wire to your board.
+Once the chicken wire structure is

-structure is complete you can now start applying the modelling rock.
-First
+complete you can now start applying the modelling rock.
+First cut the model

-cut the model rock to length, then run it through the bowl water making sure
+rock to length, then run it through the bowl water making sure it becomes

-it becomes wet all over.
+wet all over.
 Then lay it on the chicken wire.
-Repeat this making
+Repeat this making sure you

 Decoration: Hornby suggest that before